 |Creating systemic improvements by distributing knowledge and practices across projects and organizational boundaries.|

 If your team is practicing most of the things from this list, then it is for sure in alignment with agile values, and as per your role you should be involved in one or many of these activities.
 It implies that your team must be following most of it, and you should be performing any one of the function that fits your role and that for eight months.

 Don’t confuse with your Title, or with your involvement in any particular agile framework.
-In case you need more details about the PMI-ACP® course, enroll in our FREE PMI-ACP® Introductory Program.
+In case you need more details about the PMI-ACP® Certification course, enroll in our FREE PMI-ACP® Certification Introductory Program.
 You can join the discussion on the same in our Discussion Forum

 You can also log into our YouTube channel watch the videos on the related topics.
-Here, I am providing a handy playlist on various agile topics, which will give you an idea that PMI-ACP® is not just about Scrum framework:
+Here, I am providing a handy playlist on various agile topics, which will give you an idea that PMI-ACP® certification is not just about Scrum framework: